Ghadir River

 The Ghadir River (نهر الغدير), meaning rivulet, is one of the smallest rivers in Lebanon located in the southern Beirut region.
 The river is formed by seasonal streams that form from rain in the Baabda district.
 The river passes through the areas of Choueifat, Kfarshima, Hay El Sellom and flows into the Mediterranean Sea south of Beirut, under the Beirut International Airport.
 It dries up totally during summer.

-The Ghadir river is the most polluted river in Lebanon.
-Although it has been polluted since the early 90s, in 2017, the minister of public works Youssef fenianos said that the water of the Ghadir River is no longer normal water, it is sewage water.
+The Ghadir is the most polluted river in Lebanon.
+Although it has been polluted since the early 1990s, in 2017, the minister of public works Youssef Fenianos said that the water of the Ghadir was no longer normal water, it was sewage water.